Combat system dominance: 10 million hours, delivering for world-class defence programs

 The company's combat system integration workforce has been applied to both the Air Warfare Destroyer and Collins Class Submarine programs.
 The successful outcomes for these and other complex programs have been delivered through operations across the country in South Australia, New South Wales, the Australian Capital Territory, and Western Australia.

 "The success of our combat system integration activity is a source of tremendous pride for Raytheon Australia.
 It is because of our people, supported by our established tools and process, that this milestone has come about," said Michael Ward, managing director of Raytheon Australia.
 “Our Raytheon Australia team has performed admirably on the programs we have been involved with and have built for Australia a national asset in combat system integration.”

 “Raytheon Australia engineers and technicians have developed the unique skills to integrate at a ‘systems-of systems' level, delivering regionally superior capability to our customers including the Royal Australian Navy,” Ward said.

 Raytheon Australia was established as a full subsidiary of Raytheon Company of the United States in 1999 in response to the Howard Government's defence industry policy.
 This policy made clear that an international defence contractor's commitment to Australia would be measured by the extent of its investment in Australian sovereign capability.

-Raytheon was amongst the first to invest in Australia in this way and has since grown to employ more than 1250 Australians.
+Raytheon was amongst the first to invest in Australia in this way and has since grown to employ 1300 Australians.
 Today, the heart of Raytheon Australia's capability is the company's 500 strong combat systems workforce.
 This team brings substantial expertise in combat system design, development, integration and test, as well as in complex program management, integrated logistics support and technical governance.

-Raytheon Australia stands ready to work with Defence on future projects and to continue to partner with the Australian Defence Force in their mission to protect Australia and its national interest.
+Raytheon Australia’s combat system workforce stands ready to work with Defence on future projects and to continue to partner with the Australian Defence Force in their mission to protect Australia and its national interest.